Madder dyeing

 Finally comes the preparation of the mordant baths

 Prepare a decoction of symplocos and one of walnuts or sumac.
-The fabric is first immersed in a symplocos bath at 176°F (80°C) for 30 minutes to 1 hour, then in the tannin bath (same temperature and duration).
+The fabric is first soaked in a symplocos bath at 176°F (80°C) for 30 minutes to 1 hour, then in the tannin bath (same temperature and duration).
 For a deeper shade, you can repeat this bath alternation, reducing the duration.

-Finally, leave to dry.
+Finally, let it dry.

 2.2 The madder dye bath